Women’s National Book Association at the United Nations

 - Have the commitment and means to conduct effective information programmes about UN activities by publishing newsletters, bulletins, pamphlets; organizing conferences, seminars and roundtables; and enlisting the cooperation of the media.

-During the past five decades, WNBA has had five NGO representatives: Beatrice James, Helen Wessells Hettinger, Rose Eichelberger, Claire Friedland, and Sally Wecksler.
-In January 2001, Jill Tardiff (WNBA-NYC chapter) was appointed to the position of chief representative, and is currently serving in that role.
-In addition, Nancy Stewart (WNBA-Nashville) joined Ms. Tardiff as the Association’s alternate representative that same year, and continues to work with Ms. Tardiff, especially in activities that support WNBA’s informal partnership with the U.S. Fund for UNICEF.
+During the past six decades, WNBA has had five NGO representatives: Beatrice James, Helen Wessells Hettinger, Rose Eichelberger, Claire Friedland, and Sally Wecksler.
+In January 2001, Jill Tardiff (WNBA-NYC chapter) was appointed to the position of Chief Representative and is currently serving in that role.

-The WNBA fosters individual member projects related to the mission of the U.N. and its various initiatives like the MDGs.
+The WNBA fosters individual member projects related to the mission of the U.N. and its various initiatives like the Sustainable Development Goals.

-The Women’s National Book Association also has a special on-going partnership with the U.S. Fund for UNICEF.
+The Women’s National Book Association has a special on-going relationship with the U.S. Fund for UNICEF as a civil society partner.
 This partnership was conceived and developed in 2004 under the auspices of the U.S. Fund for UNICEF (NGO Section).
-The Association role ranges from emergency-relief donations (Indian Ocean Tsunami 2004; Myanmar Cyclone Disaster 2008; Haiti Earthquake 2010) to annual fund-raising (Trick-or-Treat for UNICEF), from UNICEF USA campaign-awareness (The UNICEF Tap Project, Believe in Zero—24,000) to literacy advocacy for women and girls (UNICEF’s Afghanistan Education Alliance).

 For more information about the United Nations: